-- WAC 173-446-400 Compliance instruments transactions-General information.
+WAC 173-446-400 Compliance instruments transactions-General information.
 (1) A compliance instrument can satisfy a covered or optin entity's compliance obligation arising from the emission of one metric ton of carbon dioxide equivalent in one calendar year.
 A compliance instrument does not expire, and may be held or banked.
-Once surrendered, a compliance instrument must be retired and never used, traded, or transferred again. - (2) By 5:00 p.m.
-Pacific Time November 1st of each year beginning in 2024, each covered entity and opt-in entity must surrender to ecology the number of compliance instruments equal to 30 percent of the metric tons of covered carbon dioxide equivalent emissions emitted by the covered entity or opt-in entity during the previous calendar year.
-Except as provided in subsections (4) and (5) of this section, allowances submitted for this annual compliance requirement must be of the vintage of the year the emissions occurred or any year prior to that year. - (3) By 5:00 p.m.
-Pacific Time November 1st of the year after the end of each four-year compliance period, each covered entity and optin entity must have surrendered to ecology the number of compliance instruments equal to the number of metric tons of covered carbon dioxide equivalent emissions emitted by the covered entity or opt-in entity during the compliance period.
-Except as provided in subsections (4) and (5) of this section, allowances submitted for compliance at the end of the compliance period may be of the vintage or any year of the compliance period. - (4) When surrendering allowances for compliance, EITE facilities may provide future vintage allowances obtained as described in WAC
+Once surrendered, a compliance instrument must be retired and never used, traded, or transferred again.

+(2) By 5:00 p.m.
+Pacific Time November 1st of 2024 and each year thereafter, each covered entity and opt-in entity must have in its compliance account sufficient compliance instruments of former vintage years to cover at least 30 percent of its covered emissions for the previous calendar year.
+Except as provided in subsections (4) and (5) of this section, allowances used for this annual compliance requirement must be of the vintage of the year the emissions occurred or any year prior to that year.

+(3) By 5:00 p.m.
+Pacific Time November 1st of the year following the final year of each compliance period, each covered entity and each opt-in entity must have transferred to its compliance account at least one compliance instrument for each metric ton of covered emissions of carbon dioxide equivalent emitted by that party during the compliance period.
+Except as provided in subsections (4) and (5) of this section, allowances used for compliance under this provision must be of the vintage of any year of the compliance period or of any prior year.

-173-446-260 in the process of reconciling their compliance obligation for a given year with their actual production data for that year.
+(4) When using allowances for compliance, EITE facilities may provide future vintage allowances obtained as described in WAC 173-446-260 in the process of reconciling their compliance obligation for a given year with their actual production data for that year.